Delìrium Còrdia

-Delìrium Còrdia is the third studio album by American avant-garde metal band Fantômas, released on January 27, 2004, by Ipecac Recordings.
+Delìrium Còrdia is the third studio album by American experimental metal band Fantômas, released on January 27, 2004, by Ipecac Recordings.

 Reception

 Delìrium Còrdia was met with mixed to positive reviews.
 Review aggregation site Metacritic lists its average score as 65 out of 100, characterising its reception as "generally favourable".
 AllMusic gave the album four stars out of five, and Stylus rated it B+, calling it "a balefully themed exercise in prompting your imagination".
 Rolling Stone awarded it three out of five stars, describing the 20-plus-minute end section as "maddening", though noting that it "demands repeated listens, if only to hear the freakish wonder that is Mike Patton's voice".
 Pitchfork were more critical, giving the album 5.9 out of 10, calling it "gloomy background music, and little else" though praising the "intensity" of Dave Lombardo's drumming.